-Climate change is already impacting on estuarine and marine fisheries and biodiversity with extreme climate variability events well documented.
+Climate change is impacting on estuarine and marine fisheries and biodiversity and extreme climate variability events have been well documented.

-Climate change poses both challenges and opportunities for Australia’s wild fisheries and aquaculture sectors.
-The FRDC’s strategic imperatives are to enhance each sector’s adaptive capacity, to foster mitigation actions such as wetland repair and position our industries and management arrangements to take advantage of the impacts of climate change.
+As climate change poses both challenges and opportunities for Australia’s wild fisheries and aquaculture sectors, the FRDC’s strategic imperatives are focused on enhancing adaptive capacity, to foster mitigation actions such as wetland repair, and to position our industries to take advantage of the impacts of climate change.

-The FRDC has a role at the national level to help co-ordinate fisheries climate change RD&E with Australian, State and Territory Government agencies, industry, and stakeholders.
-This builds on the vast bank of research undertaken over the past decade looking at climate variability and its impact on the fishing industry.
+At a national level, the FRDC helps co-ordinate fisheries climate change R&D with government agencies, industry and stakeholders.
+This work builds on the vast bank of research undertaken over the past decade looking at climate variability and its impact on the fishing industry.

-Read FRDC's Senate Inquiry submission about Climate Change here.
+You can read FRDC's Senate Inquiry submission about climate change here.

 From 2010 to 2014, the FRDC coordinated the Climate Adaptation Program which included a series of research and development partnerships and a total RD&E investment of over $9 million.
 The program spanned a range of species groups, ecosystems and regions in Australia.

 Informed by our past investment and outcomes, and the various needs of our stakeholders, FRDC’s current investment into climate change research seeks to maintain and develop collaborative partnerships and leverage existing knowledge.
 Such investments will align with the FRDC’s R&D Plan 2020-25.